jansvabik/go-nodejs-performance/README.md

 ## Results

 In my tests all participants were located in Czech Republic (client and server).
-Tests were done on Debian 10 Buster machine with Nginx 1.14 installed.
+Tests were done macOS/localhost and on Debian 10 Buster/Nginx 1.14.

+### macOS/localhost

+    Node.js    10000 @ ~17.1979748 ms
+    Go         10000 @ ~18.3700849 ms

 ## Installation